1935 in film

 The following is an overview of 1935 in film, including significant events, a list of films released and notable births and deaths.
 The cinema releases of 1935 were highly representative of the early Golden Age period of Hollywood.
-This period was punctuated by performances from Clark Gable, Shirley Temple, Fred Astaire and Ginger Rogers, and the first teaming of Jeanette MacDonald and Nelson Eddy.
+Clark Gable, Shirley Temple, Fred Astaire and Ginger Rogers were among the top Hollywood stars, and Jeanette MacDonald was teamed with Nelson Eddy for the first time.
 A significant number of productions also originated in the UK film industry.